 Here is a brief rundown of regatta day information, PVRC style.

 Paying regatta fees and expenses is mandatory for all Novice and Varsity rowers and coxswains regardless of each individual rower’s attendance at the regatta.
 The cost of attending a regatta is borne entirely by the team and divided equally among all rowers, including coxswains, in each squad racing in that regatta.
 PVRC as an organization does not have the budget to fund race fees - this is the case across all PVRC programs.
 So the per person cost we ask for covers everything from the entry fee for each boat, rental of a truck that can pull the boat trailer, gas and tolls, hotel room for coaches if applicable, and paying our dear coaches for their time.
-Regatta fees are payable by check, made out to PVRC, or by credit card through PVRC’s Regatta Central portal on pvriverfront.org.
+Regatta fees are payable by check, made out to PVRC, or by other arrangement made with the Director.
+Coaches are not responsible for collecting fees.
 See the FAQs page for more information about how regatta fees are calculated and assessed.

-It is expected that all Novice and Varsity rower attend the regattas, regardless of lineups, and we ask that all attend the regatta wearing PVRC Rowing gear in pride!
+It is expected that all Varsity rowers attend the regattas, regardless of lineups, and we ask that all attend the regatta wearing PVRC Rowing gear in pride!
+Novice who are racing must attend, and their teammates are encouraged to, as well.
 This is important for several reasons: coaches can make substitutions if necessary; everyone learns how a regatta is run so when they first race it is not entirely unfamiliar to them; many hands make for light work when handling equipment; it is inspirational to have your teammates cheering you on ... just to name a few.

 All rowers should have a USRowing account with a current waiver.
 Please sign up here.
 The account should be created in the rower’s name using the rower’s information including email address and date of birth.
 A parent/guardian completes the waiver for youth rowers.
 It is best to have the rower present while signing up for the account.
 (The quiz is not graded!
 You'll see.)
 If your rower has a USRowing account, please log in with your rower and update the waiver.